revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 ---

-7. What `insert()` method returns after successfully inserting a document into a collection.
+7. What `insert()` method return after successfully inserting a document into a collection?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> It returns an object that contains the information about the operation.
+> It returns an object that contains information about the operation.
 It returns a `WriteResult` object when we insert a single document and `BulkWriteResult` object when we insert more than one document in a single insert query.
 </details>

 ---

-8. When a person inserts a document into collection, MongoDB automatically creates an `_id` field which acts as a primary key for that data, then how can we set one of our fields as primary key in MongoDB if we want?
+8. When a person inserts a document into the collection, MongoDB automatically creates an `_id` field which acts as a primary key for that data, then how can we set one of our field as the primary key in MongoDB if we want?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> The `_id` field is the default primary key in `MongoDB` and it is reserved , we cannot create any other primary key but, we can put the data that we want to be unique into the `_id` field of the document like `{"_id" : 01}`.
+> The `_id` field is the default primary key in `MongoDB` and it is reserved, we cannot create any other primary key but, we can put the data that we want to be unique into the `_id` field of the document like `{"_id" : 01}`.
 </details>

 ---